 Sizzling outside temperatures can turn your house into an oven.
-During summer and other hot periods, your house builds up heat during the day and usually peaks in the late afternoon.
+During summer and other hot periods, your house builds up heat during the day; that heat usually peaks in the late afternoon.
 Portable fans and ceiling fans are a great help.
-But when it gets too hot, fans do little more than move the hot air around.
+But when it gets too hot, fans do little more than move the air around.
 What you need for true comfort is air conditioning.
-Window AC units deliver instant cool air because they draw warm, moisture-laden air from the room and circulate back dry, cool air.
+Window A/C units deliver instant relief because they draw warm, moisture-laden air from the room and circulate back dry, cool air.

 - Bubble level